tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 te-topology-identifier:

-> A YANG container that holds the topology identifier associated with the topology where paths for the TE tunnel are computed.
+> A YANG container that holds the topology identifier associated with the topology where paths for the TE tunnel are computed as defined in {{!RFC8795}}.

+networkd-id:

+> A YANG leaf that can optionally be used to identify the network topology where paths for the TE tunnel are computed as defined in {{!RFC8345}}.

 hierarchy: